April 25-26, 2019

 Legal information professionals, law librarians in every setting and type of library, professionals looking for a new approach to problem solving

 Carlos is the senior director of innovation for Thomson Reuters Labs.
 In his role, he partners internally with stakeholders across the enterprise focusing on the practice of law, as well as externally with customers, startups, academic institutions, and industry forums to help define & refine the innovation and emerging technology strategy for law firms and corporate counsel.
-Responsibilities include forming, engaging, and enabling ad-hoc teams to execute on strategic projects to drive organic growth through the adoption of emerging technologies and methodologies.
+Learn more about Carlos.

 Kristen Sonday is the co-founder and COO of Paladin, whose mission is to increase access to justice by helping legal teams run more efficient pro bono programs.
 In her role, she works with law firms, in-house teams, and law schools to staff, manage, and track their pro bono on a centralized dashboard, as well as visualize their impact.
-As a result of her work to close the justice gap, she has been named a 2017 ABA Woman in Legal Tech to Watch, ABA Journal Legal Rebel, and Fastcase50 honoree.
+Learn more about Kristen.

 David Whelan has managed technology and information teams in the U.S. and Canada for over 20 years.
 He has worked to improve access to information as director of the American Bar Association’s Legal Technology Resource Center, at Ohio’s Cincinnati Law Library Association, and for Ontario’s lawyer regulator as director of the Great Library and manager for corporate records and archives.
-He earned his J.D. at the University of Arkansas-Little Rock and his M.L.S. at the University of North Texas.
-David blogs and speaks about information and technology topics, and has authored books for Thomson Reuters: Finding and Managing Legal Information and Practice Law in the Cloud.
+Learn more about David.